FOSSBilling/.github/.github/CONTRIBUTING.md

 1. Follow the [Style Guides](#style-guides)
 2. After you submit your pull request, verify that all [status checks](https://help.github.com/articles/about-status-checks/) are passing <details><summary>What if the status checks are failing?</summary>If a status check is failing, and you believe that the failure is unrelated to your change, please leave a comment on the pull request explaining why you believe the failure is unrelated.
 A maintainer will re-run the status check for you.
 If we conclude that the failure was a false positive, then we will open an issue to track that problem with our status check suite.</details>

 Before a PR can be merged it must pass all of the automated tests and also be reviewed by two maintainers.
 All of the above requirements must be met before your pull request will be reviewed.
-Please be aware that the reviewers may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.
+Please ensure your code includes appropriate tests where applicable, and be aware that reviewers may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.

 ### Writing Documentation

 Great code is only one-half of any successful project, and great documentation is just as important.
 The reality is that open source projects can stand or fall based on the quality of their documentation.

-The documentation for FOSSBilling is hosted here: [FOSSBilling Docs](https://fossbilling.org/docs)
+For the main FOSSBilling project, documentation is hosted here: [FOSSBilling Docs](https://fossbilling.org/docs)

 Documentation is built using [Nextra](https://nextra.site/) from this [GitHub repository](https://github.com/FOSSBilling/docs).
 You can contribute directly to the repo on GitHub or using the _Edit this page_ links on each page of the docs site.